 Even though Parisians primarily speak French, the city is associated with American authors.
 After World War I, writers like Ernest Hemingway, F. Scott Fitzgerald and E. E. Cummings made Paris their home.
 However, before the Lost Generation showed up, the French capital was already home to thousands of American novels.

 Getting Best Companion:

-If you are solo here in Paris then there are options provided by Escorts ABC directory to get a companion all along with you to travel Paris and enjoy the day(s).
+If you are solo here in Paris then there are options provided by Today Escorts directory to get a companion all along with you to travel Paris and enjoy the day(s).

 Statues of Liberty:

 There are also three Statues of Liberty.
 When cruising along the Seine on a bateau-mouche riverboat, at the tip of Ile de Cygne near the Eiffel Tower, you can spot a mini version of the Statue of Liberty—the original, designed by Italian-French artist Auguste Bartholdi.
 While strolling through the Luxembourg Gardens you may come across the next slightly smaller one on the west side of the park.
 The third replica, a small bronze copy of Bartholdi’s original maquette, can be admired in front of the Arts and Métiers museum.